Eight Habits That Improve Cognitive Function

 Scientists are beginning to better understand the specific mechanisms of how patterns of electrical pulses (called “spikes”) trigger a cascade of changes in neural circuits linked to learning and memory.
-In a report published in April of 2013, researchers from Tel Aviv University found that "stimulant-rich" environments and problem solving puzzles could be a contributing factor in preventing or delaying the onset of Alzheimer’s disease in some people.
+In a 2013 report, Tel Aviv University researchers found that "stimulant-rich" environments and problem-solving puzzles could be contributing factors in preventing or delaying the onset of Alzheimer’s disease in some people.

-Researchers at University of California, San Francisco (UCSF) have created a specialized video game that may help older people boost mental skills like handling multiple tasks at once.
-Dr. Adam Gazzaley of UCSF and colleagues published their findings in the September 2013 journal Nature.
+Researchers at the University of California, San Francisco (UCSF) have created a specialized video game that may help older people boost mental skills like handling multiple tasks at once.
+Adam Gazzaley of UCSF and colleagues published their findings in Nature in 2013.

-In January of 2014, researchers at Johns Hopkins University reported that as few as 10 sessions of cognitive training improved an older person’s reasoning ability and speed-of-processing for up to a decade after the intervention.
+In 2014, Johns Hopkins University researchers reported that as few as 10 sessions of cognitive training improved an older person’s reasoning ability and speed-of-processing for up to a decade after the intervention.
 If someone received additional "booster" sessions over the next three years, the improvements were even more dramatic.